crypticpy/astigmatism-easy/README.md

 - Maintains optimal contrast ratios (typically 5:1 to 11:1) for all text elements, ensuring readability without excessive brightness that could exacerbate glare or halation.
 - Avoids extreme contrast boundaries that worsen astigmatic haloing and can be particularly distracting when viewed through corrective lenses.

-### Scientific Color Selection (Night & Daylight Editors)
+### Scientific Color Selection (Core Editor)

-Every color in these themes has been chosen based on vision science principles.
-The following table reflects the core syntax highlighting colors against the editor background, consistent across both Night and Daylight versions for the main coding area:
+Every color in this suite has been chosen based on vision science principles.
+The following table reflects the base syntax palette used by the Halation Guard profile; other families shift hue and luminance while preserving the same contrast goals:

 | Element  | Color   | Contrast (vs #282828) | Scientific Rationale                                                              |
 |----------|---------|-----------------------|-----------------------------------------------------------------------------------|